Robot-Starscream/MultimodeAutonomousCruise_Rover/Readme.md

 **This repo contains**

+- __Visual odometry block of the multimode autonomous cruise control system__

+    1. Generate height map and obstacle map

+    2. Create driving cost map by combining slope-based cost data with the obstacle map

+    3. Plan path using the dynamic multi-level path planning algorithm

-- __Multimode decision block of the multimode-based control system__
+- __Multimode decision block of the multimode autonomous cruise control system__

     1. Obtain the elevation of the terrain by Elevation Mapping